tanweijie123/tp/docs/DeveloperGuide.md

 ![OverlappingScheduleObjectDiagram0](images/OverlappingScheduleObjectDiagram0.png)

-Now, consider two cases of add schedule command to be invoked.
+Now, consider two cases of Add Schedule command to be invoked.

 **Case 1**:  `schadd c/2 s/1`

-Invoking `schadd c/2 s/1` will add a schedule associated with Andy (the second client in the Client List) and endurance training from 12/12/2020 1400 - 1600 (the first session in the Session List).
+Invoking `schadd c/2 s/1` will add a Schedule associated with Andy (the second Client in the Client List) and endurance training from 12/12/2020 1400 - 1600 (the first Session in the Session List).

-Thus, the result can be illustrated by the following object diagram, shown by a new created schedule:
+Thus, the result can be illustrated by the following object diagram, shown by a new created Schedule:

 ![OverlappingScheduleObjectDiagram1](images/OverlappingScheduleObjectDiagram1.png)

 **Case 2:** `schadd c/1 s/1`

-On the other hand, invoking `schadd c/1 s/1` will result in an error shown to the user as there is an overlapping schedule (John is already scheduled to endurance training from 12/12/2020 1400 - 1600).
+On the other hand, invoking `schadd c/1 s/1` will result in an error shown to the user as there is an overlapping Schedule (John is already scheduled to endurance training from 12/12/2020 1400 - 1600).

 ### \[Proposed\] Undo/redo feature